 We have based our calculation of beneficial ownership prior to the offering on 9,230,066 shares of common stock outstanding on December 31, 2010, which assumes the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 8,555,713 shares of common stock.
-We have based our calculation of beneficial ownership after the offering on 16,134,660 shares of our common stock outstanding immediately after the completion of this offering, which gives effect to the issuance of 5,770,000 shares of common stock in this offering and the automatic conversion of all outstanding shares of our convertible preferred stock in this offering and the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 8,555,713 shares of common stock and assumes:
+We have based our calculation of beneficial ownership after the offering on 19,371,750 shares of our common stock outstanding immediately after the completion of this offering, which gives effect to and assumes the issuance of 8,000,000 shares of common stock in this offering (including the 4,800,000 Assumed Allocated Shares to be purchased by the Current Stockholders as described in the preceding paragraph) and the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 8,555,713 shares of common stock and further assumes:

-- the exercise, on a net issuance basis, of warrants outstanding as of September 30, 2010 that we issued in connection with a bridge loan financing in September 2010, or the 2010 warrants, which will be exercisable for shares of our Series C convertible preferred stock immediately prior to this offering, and the concomitant conversion of the shares of Series C convertible preferred stock acquired upon exercise into 353,401 shares of common stock upon completion of this offering, assuming an initial public offering price of \$13.00 per share, the mid-point of the price range set forth on the cover page of this prospectus; and - the automatic conversion of the principal and accrued interest outstanding under our \$8.0 million in aggregate principal amount of convertible promissory notes, or the 2010 notes, into 781,193 shares of common stock immediately prior to the closing of this offering at a conversion price equal to 80% of the initial public offering price, assuming an initial public offering price of \$13.00 per share, the mid-point of the price range set forth on the cover page of this prospectus, and assuming the conversion occurs on January 31, 2011.
+• the exercise, on a net issuance basis, of warrants outstanding as of December 31, 2010 that we issued in connection with a bridge loan financing in September 2010, or the 2010 warrants, which will be exercisable for shares of our Series C convertible preferred stock immediately prior to this offering, and the concomitant conversion of the shares of Series C convertible preferred stock acquired upon exercise into 107,246 shares of common stock upon completion of this offering, based on the expected initial public offering price of \$5.00 per share;

+- the automatic conversion of the principal and accrued interest outstanding under our \$8.0 million in aggregate principal amount of convertible promissory notes, or the 2010 notes, into 2,034,438 shares of common stock immediately prior to the closing of this offering at a conversion price equal to 80% of the initial public offering price, based on the expected initial public offering price of \$5.00 per share and assuming the conversion occurs on February 16, 2011; and - the transfer of a portion of the 2010 note and the associated portion of the 2010 warrant held by ACP IV, L.P. to funds affiliated with Three Arch Partners, Skyline Venture Partners and Kaiser Foundation Hospitals immediately prior to the closing of this offering as described under the section of this prospectus entitled "Certain Relationship and Related Party Transactions-2010 Bridge Loan Financing-Bridge Note and Warrant Transfer".

-The actual numbers of shares issued upon exercise of the 2010 warrants and conversion of the 2010 notes is based on the assumptions set forth above and will likely differ from the numbers appearing in this discussion and the following table and footnotes.
+The actual numbers of shares issued upon exercise of the 2010 warrants and conversion of the 2010 notes is based on the assumptions set forth above and may differ from the numbers appearing in this discussion and the following table and footnotes.
 See "Prospectus Summary-The Offering."
+In addition, as noted above, the Current Stockholders may determine to purchase more, less or no shares in this offering and the underwriters may determine to sell more, less or no shares in this offering to the Current Stockholders; accordingly, the actual number of shares of common stock purchased by the Current Stockholders, if any, may be more or less than the number of Assumed Allocated Shares we have assumed above and in the footnotes to the table below.
 Ownership information assumes no exercise of the underwriters' over-allotment option.